-The acquirer routes the transaction via the card schemes (Visa, Mastercard, Amex, etc.) to the customer’s bank and requests authorisation.
+The acquirer routes the transaction via the card schemes (Visa, Mastercard, Amex, etc.) to the customer’s bank and requests authorization.

 The payment processor receives a response from the acquirer and either processes the payment or tells the merchant it was declined.

-If the payment is authorised, the money is settled into the merchant's bank.
+If the payment is authorized, the money is settled into the merchant's bank.

 That’s a whole load of action, which should happen incredibly quickly.
 If it goes well, neither you nor your customer should notice it.
 But, as you can see, there are plenty of potential failure points along the way.
 This is especially the case if you have different providers taking care of each step.
 Systems don’t connect properly, or they time-out.
 The result: failed payments.

-Speed your customer through the checkout process with these conversion optimisers:
+Speed your customer through the checkout process with these conversion optimizers:

 Mobile-friendly, responsive design